BDavid03/Happy-Shacks/README.md

 My goal with this project is to continue to improve it with time.

 I am of the belief that digital finance should be taken seriously.
-Real-world use of blockchain/token is material, but simply unrealised.
+Real-world use of blockchain/token is material, but unrealised.